abugher/control-center/README.md

 the host.
 OS installation is not included.
 (See *os\_deployment* for that.)
 If the host is already a member of the groups corresponding to its intended purpose, this script should perform a complete bring-up.

+# BUGS

+Submodules relationships may need to be inverted.
+Presently, the big picture contains all the smaller pictures.
+Rather than contain, each smaller picture should depend on a larger picture.
+For example, if an ansible role repo has the central ansible repo as a submodule, then recursively syncing the ansible role repo gets the central ansible components installed.
+On the other hand, that might imply a separate copy of the bigger picture repo in each smaller picture repo.
+Either approach seems wrong.